It’s that time of year:

 Because guess what friends, it’s salad season.
 And I’m kicking it off with this epic strawberry salad.

-None the less, they’re fantastically healthy… I mean there’s a reason this fruit is shaped like a heart!
+Plus, they’re fantastically healthy… I mean there’s a reason this fruit is shaped like a heart!

 Research suggests that “consuming 1 cup of strawberries may help improve heart health by reducing total cholesterol levels and lowering blood pressure, reduce the risk of some cancers, have anti-inflammatory effects and support cognitive function” (source).